 Here are the 10 ways in which predictive analytics is helping the banking sector.

 1. Fraud Detection

 Fraud is becoming an area of big concern for every sector and for banking and financial firms, it can cost a lot to them.
 For individuals, it’s even more dangerous because they are at a risk of losing their identity in the first place.
 Digitization has paved way for the cyber criminals to commit more frauds.
 Thus banks need intelligent systems and tools to deal with them.
 Predictive analytics, Machine learning, Big data, Data mining and Stream computing are few tools that help in catching these frauds.
 Analytics can be used to recognize frauds that are not very obvious and then predictive analytics can be implemented on them to analyze them further.
 Data integration, utilizing unstructured data and machine learning techniques like supervised and unsupervised learning can help detect fraud cases by following a pattern.

 2. Application screening

-Predictive analytics can help banks process huge volumes of applications, without excluding important variables, without delays or errors, without growing tired- all of it with regularity and steadiness.
+Predictive analysis in banking can help process huge volumes of applications, without excluding important variables, without delays or errors, without growing tired- all of it with regularity and steadiness.
 The results are very much accurate and authentic to be used.
-So ultimately there doesn't have to be a comparison between traditional or manual screening and analytics.
+So ultimately there doesn’t have to be a comparison between traditional or manual screening and analytics.